SEO for Industrial Companies: A 7-Step Guide to Creating Content That Gets Found by the Right People

 2. Get specific with keywords for technical B2B and industrial SEO

-Air filtration systems seems closer; page one in my search example still shows mostly air purifiers, but also one industrial air filtration provider and a few HVAC companies.
+Air filtration systems seem closer; page one in my search example still shows mostly air purifiers, but also one industrial air filtration provider and a few HVAC companies.

-One step more specific might be custom air filters, but if an industrial or OEM prospect looks for a custom industrial system, and they search industrial custom air filtration systems they’ll discover a specific group of search results that’s different than the air filtration list
+One step more specific might be “custom air filters, but if an industrial or OEM prospect looks for a custom industrial system, and they search “industrial custom air filtration systems they’ll discover a specific group of search results that’s different from the plain “air filtration” results

 Keywords website design, web development, and graphic design seem related, but they’re so broad that we’d be unlikely to rank for them without a qualifier for industry, or a location if we were regional instead of national.
 And, even if we did rank for those terms, chances are a high percentage of searchers may not match with our B2B technical, industrial, manufacturing and life science focus.
 Therefore, those keywords wouldn’t be as fruitful.
 Terms like industrial design and internet services mean something else altogether.